unitedastronomer/ATH9KFixup/README.md

 ATH9KFixup
 ==========
+This fork is adjusted to be loaded with OCLP's patched AirportAtheros40.

 An open source kernel extension providing patches for unsupported Atheros cards.
 - AR946X (AR9462 & AR9463)
 - AR9485
 - AR9565

 #### Features
 Boot args: